-Luther's Carlson Stadium - home of the Norse football and track and field teams, is considered one of the most beautiful and functional small college facilities in the nation.
-Located on the West end of the Luther Campus, the stadium provides seating for 5,000 of the most dedicated and noisy fans in the Iowa Conference.
+Luther's Carlson Stadium, home of the Norse football and track and field teams, is located on the West end of the Luther Campus, the stadium provides seating for 5,000 of the most dedicated and noisy fans in the Iowa Conference.
 Each seat offers a spectacular view of the football field and track and field facilities.
 The stadium was constructed in 1969 through the generosity of Helen and Roy Carlson of Decorah.

 Visitor stands are located behind the visitor bench on the west side of Legacy Field.
 Parking is available in the Regents Center lot.
 The press box is equipped with internet access that allows the sports information office to video stream home games.

 The summer of 2017, Carlson Stadium had a major upgrade with the installation of a top-of-the-line synthetic turf and pad system by AstroTurf.